-FIGURE THREE: Conjectures, concerns and beliefs form a "chorus" of information from which evaluation and consensus can produce "encyclopedia knowledge" over time.
+FIGURE THREE: Conjectures, concerns and beliefs form a "chorus" of information from which evaluation and consensus can produce more shareable, agreed and more useful forms of knowledge (e.g. "encyclopedia knowledge") over time.

 As in the Wikipedia example, the goal is that knowledge (conceived more broadly than "encyclopedia knowledge" would suggest) is able to grow more comprehensive, integrated and reliable, in spite of - or actually because of - the remaining differences in perspective.
 In effect, the resource becomes "smarter," and in principle, the people who use it are able to act in a way that is more beneficial, from a human point of view.
 Those who are seeking to solve a particular kind of problem will learn more readily about what is needed, and perhaps discover new and more effective ways to solve the problem.
 Knowledge about broader and more abstract human challenges (for example, geostrategic issues like climate change and sustainability) may also evolve and improve, offering further benefits.